myazvec/DiamondProject/README.md

 # DiamondProject
-This is a web app that executes the clustering algorithm on matricies.
+This is a web app that executes the clustering algorithm on matrices.